erictt/computer-science-learning/source/_posts/cs6210/lesson-07a.md

 <img src="https://i.imgur.com/hD6Yv6m.png" style="width: 800px" />

 - In systems research, identifying a pain point and coming up with a clever solution is important.
-- Implementing the solution, even if it's a simple idea, requires heavy lifting and technical details.
+But implementing the solution, even if it's a simple idea, requires heavy lifting and technical details.
-- Implementation tricks and techniques can be reusable knowledge for other systems research.
-- The authors of GSM used the OSF/1 operating system by DEC(Digital Equipment Corporation) operating system as the base system for their memory management system.
+- The authors of GSM used the OSF/1 operating system by DEC(Digital Equipment Corporation) operating system as the base system for the memory management system.
-- The OSF/1 memory system has two key components: the virtual memory system (VM) and the unified buffer cache (UBC).
+- The OSF/1 memory system has two key components: the **virtual memory** system (VM) and the **unified buffer cache** (UBC).
 - The virtual memory system (VM) is responsible for mapping process virtual address space to physical memory, and the unified buffer cache (UBC) is used by the file system to cache disk-resident files in physical memory.
 - The GMS implementation required modifying both the VM and UBC components of the operating system to support the global memory system.
 - Writing pages to disk remains unchanged in the GMS implementation, as only page faults are redirected to the cluster memory.
 - Collecting age information for anonymous pages in the VM is challenging since the operating system doesn't see individual memory accesses made by a user process.
 To address this, the GMS implementation includes a daemon that periodically dumps the contents of the Translation Lookaside Buffer (TLB) to collect age information for anonymous pages.
 - The GMS implementation also includes modifications to the pageout daemon and free list maintenance for allocating and freeing frames on each node.
-- The technical details of how GMS integrates with the VM, UBC, and other components of the operating system are important and may be reusable knowledge for other systems research.

 ## Data Structures